Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Jon volunteered.

-My little to fisted drinker.
+My little two-fisted drinker.

 Who needs an electric shaker when you have Jon?
-The ladies in the group keep yelling, “Shake your booty”, whatever that means.
+The ladies in the group keep yelling, “Shake your booty,” whatever that means.

-Jon and I were putting away the drinks and being good guys, we assisted our ladies in drinking the results.
+Jon and I were putting away the drinks, and being good guys, we assisted our ladies in drinking the results.

 Here are some trivia facts about rum:

-Origin of the word “rum”: The origin of the word “rum” is unclear, but it may come from the word “rumbullion” which means “uproar”.
+The origin of the word “rum” is unclear, but it may come from the word “rumbullion,” which means “uproar.”

 History: Rum was first purified in the 1620s in the Caribbean and West Indies.